 mc3014jt@metrostate.edu

-This past May, all Metropolitan State University students were sent an e-mail describing the new parking fees that are effective as of the fall 2015 semester.
+This past May, all Metropolitan State University students were sent an email describing the new parking fees that are effective as of the fall 2015 semester.
 These fees, reviewed and approved by the Student Senate, will be charged to student accounts at $12 per credit per semester.
-This standard rate applies to all students, whether online, part-time or full-time, and involves all campus locations.
+This standard rate applies to all students, whether online, part time, or full time, and involves all campus locations.

 General parking information

-Though the Saint Paul Campus parking ramp is slated to be complete late July to early August, it will open two weeks prior to the start of the semester and close a week after the semester ends.
-During the semester, parking will be available to the public daily, including semester breaks—except when campus is closed for holidays or other events.
+Though the Saint Paul Campus parking ramp is slated to be complete by late July to early August, it will open two weeks prior to the start of the semester and close a week after the semester ends.
+During the semester, parking will be available to the public daily, including semester breaks, except when campus is closed for holidays or other events.
 Parking ramp hours will be 6:30 a.m.–11:30 p.m. on weekdays and 6:30 a.m.–7:30 p.m. on Saturdays.
 Overnight parking is not allowed.

 Students, faculty and staff will use their ID cards to access the parking ramp.
 New Metro students will automatically receive an updated ID card during orientation.
 As of August, returning students who own old ID cards will be able to pick up a new ID, free of charge, in the Saint Paul Campus library.

 Visitors, guests and the general public will also be able to park in the Saint Paul Campus parking ramp for a $5 daily fee.
 Those paying the daily fee, however, should plan their visit carefully.
-“The $5 daily rate does not permit re-entrance on the same date,” said the May e-mail to students.
+“The $5 daily rate does not permit re-entrance on the same date,” said the May email to students.
 “If visitors leave and return on the same date, they will pay another $5 fee to enter the ramp.”

 How will these changes affect students?